echen01/echen01.github.io/index.md

 # Eric Ming Chen
 I'm Eric, a PhD student at MIT studying Computer Science!
 I am interested in 3D computer vision, geometric deep learning and neural fields.
 I am advised by [Vincent Sitzmann](https://www.vincentsitzmann.com/).
-My reserach is supported by the NSF GRFP.
+My research is supported by the NSF GRFP.
 Before MIT, I was an undergrad at Cornell.